 Item 13 – Review of Accounts

 SMA client accounts in which Riverfront has investment and trading discretion are reviewed on a weekly basis by the trading team to ensure that they are in line with the model portfolios.
 RiverFront reviews any SMAs that experience client-directed activity (withdrawals, additions, tax-loss selling, etc.) on a daily basis and rebalances them to the model accordingly.

 Clients are kept fully informed about their portfolio activity by receiving copies of all transaction confirmations and monthly/quarterly statements from their brokerage firms and/or custodians, unless they opt out of receipt.
-Clients have access to quarterly factsheets that focus on asset allocation and portfolio performance for each of the model portfolios run by RiverFront.
+RiverFront produces quarterly factsheets that focus on asset allocation and portfolio performance for each of RiverFront’s model portfolios.
 Clients can obtain these quarterly factsheets, along with rationales for the specific model trades executed in the portfolios, by contacting their Financial Advisor.
 Additionally, SMA, UMA and MDP clients will receive quarterly performance reports concerning their individual portfolios from the wrap program Sponsor Firms.

 Item 14 – Client Referrals and Other Compensation

 As previously noted, RiverFront provides advice as part of wrap fee programs sponsored by various broker-dealers, including its affiliate, Robert W. Baird & Co., Inc. Certain economic benefits are received as a result of these broker-dealer relationships.
 These benefits may include: receipt of duplicate client confirmations and bundled duplicate statements; access to a trading desk serving wrap program participants; the ability to have investment advisory fees deducted directly from client accounts; access to an electronic communication network for client order entry and account information; receipt of various publications and proprietary research; and participation in conferences of the Sponsor Firms.